taoheorg/taohe/README.md

 DX is not good at the moment, since types must be known beforehand, and written in their full form, resulting in lengthy inscrutable lines of code.
 This could be solved by creating an intermediate Yaml based description language which could be used to generate transaction scripts and transaction script modules (a new Move feature).

 ## Legal
-This repository is released under the *Apache-2.0 License*.
-Original content is copyrighted to *Solarius Properties Ky* (Forssa, Finland, EU), and content in [external/](external/) is copyrighted to the *Diem Association* (Geneva, Switzerland), also under the same license.
-The *external* directory is meant to host 3rd party code available already on-chain, and is not part of the TaoHe project per se.
+This repository is released under the *Apache-2.0 License*, and is originally copyrighted to *Solarius Properties Ky* (Forssa, Finland, EU).
+This project currently depends on [diem-stdlib](https://github.com/taoheorg/diem-stdlib).

 ## Trusted source
 Smart contracts are mission critical and as such should always originate from trusted sources.
 That's why every commit on `master` is signed with [Ville's GPG key](http://keys.gnupg.net/pks/lookup?op=vindex&fingerprint=on&search=0x49065E1275E46F96).
 Upstream repository is [here](https://github.com/taoheorg/taohe/) and the official webpage is at [www.taohe.org](https://www.taohe.org).